From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Post-training Pipeline for LLM-based Vulnerability Detection

 \subsection{Evaluation Protocol}

-The accuracy of evaluation determines the subsequent optimization direction of the model and influences the estimation of a VD LLM's practical capability in real-world scenarios.
+The accuracy of evaluation determines the subsequent optimization direction of the policy model and influences the estimation of a VD LLM's practical capability in real-world scenarios.
 Therefore, the evaluation protocol is a critical component of the post-training pipeline for LLM-based VD.
-We introduce the following three evaluation methods, ranging from coarse-grained to fine-grained, and will discuss their impact on evaluation results in Section~\ref{rq:sankey}: \begin{itemize}[leftmargin=10pt,,itemsep=2pt, parsep=2pt] \item \textit{Detection-level Match:} A detection is considered a True Positive (TP) or True Negative (TN) when the model's predicted binary label matches the ground truth; otherwise, it is classified as a False Positive (FP) or False Negative (FN). \item \textit{Prediction-level Match:} For vulnerable samples, a prediction is a TP if the model's predicted CWE type has a direct parent-child relationship with the ground truth; otherwise, it is an FN.
-For patched versions where vulnerabilities have been fixed, the prediction is considered a TN if the model identifies the sample as benign or predicts a CWE type unrelated to the ground truth; otherwise, it is an FP. \item \textit{Reasoning-level Match (default evaluation method):} For vulnerable samples, a vulnerability reasoning is considered a TP only when the model's root cause analysis aligns with the ground truth vulnerability information; otherwise, it is an FN.
-For patched (vulnerability-fixed) versions, the vulnerability reasoning is considered a TN if the model identifies the sample as safe or if the predicted vulnerability is unrelated to the ground truth; otherwise, it is an FP. \end{itemize}
+We introduce the following three evaluation methods, ranging from coarse-grained to fine-grained, and will discuss their impact on evaluation results in Section~\ref{rq:sankey}: \begin{itemize}[leftmargin=10pt,,itemsep=2pt, parsep=2pt] \item \textit{Binary-label Matching:} A detection is considered a True Positive (TP) or True Negative (TN) when the model's predicted binary label matches the ground truth; otherwise, it is classified as a False Positive (FP) or False Negative (FN). \item \textit{CWE Matching:} For vulnerable samples, a prediction is a TP if the model's predicted CWE has a direct parent-child relationship with the ground truth; otherwise, it is an FN.
+For patched versions where vulnerabilities have been fixed, the prediction is considered a TN if the model identifies the sample as benign or it identifies unknown CWE types; otherwise, it is an FP. \item \textit{Root-cause Matching (default evaluation method):} For vulnerable samples, a vulnerability reasoning is considered a TP only when the model's root cause analysis aligns with the ground truth vulnerability information; otherwise, it is an FN.
+For patched versions, the vulnerability reasoning is considered a TN if the model identifies the sample as safe or it identifies unknown vulnerabilities; otherwise, it is an FP. \end{itemize}